rwz/nestive/README.md

        ...
     <% end %>

-### Appending content to a block:
+### Appending content to an area:

 The implementation details are quite different, but the `append` helper works much like Rails' built-in `content_for`.
-It will work with either an argument or block, adding the new content onto the end of any content previously provided by parent layouts:
+It will work with either a String or block, adding the new content onto the end of any content previously provided by parent layouts:

     <%= extend :application do %>
       <%= append :sidebar, "More content." %>